dan-atack/wksp-module-3-node-8-REST-APIs/README.md

 ### Guidelines

 You will divide your concerns in two: the frontend, and the backend.
 Start with the backend.
-Only move on to the fronted once you have a fully functional API.
+Only move on to the frontend once you have a fully functional API.

 #### Backend